 Note: Make sure that all files are shown as successful and none has failed.

 Type whoami and press Enter, and then record the username.
 Type the following command and press Enter:

 Do not put a space between the username and “:F”, or the command won’t work.

 Make sure you are still located in Fonts location (Y:\Boot\Fonts) as described above.
 Then, Type del *.* to delete font files.
 The system may ask you if you are sure to continue, press Y and then enter to continue.

-Before careful, a mistake could turn out to ne expensive.
+Be careful, a mistake could turn out to be expensive.

 What will happen if I delete the System reserved partition?

 A System Reserved partition contains the Boot Manager and Boot Configuration files.
 This Boot Configuration Data is required by Windows every time you start your system.
 It also contains the startup files required for BitLocker Drive Encryption.
 If you delete the System Reserved partition, you will not be able to boot your computer.